Automattic/vip-cli/docs/DEBUGGING.md

 }
 ```

-5. Set your breakpoints and whatnot, hit the play button.
+5. Set your breakpoints, add debug code, and hit the play button.
 6. Confirm that you attached the debugger to continue command execution
 7. Squash them bugs 🐛🔨.
 8. [Optional but recommended] Pay it forward and implement a similar approach to other internal/external tooling.